Naraenda/RGlasses/README.md

 ## How to use

 Download this repo as a zip and follow guide for either the Unity edition or Blender edition.
-If you have any problems, you can contact me on Discord `Narnia#ʘO∅1`.
+If you have any problems, you can contact me on Discord `Narnia#ʘO∅1` (all the weird characters are `0`).

 ### Unity